For Scotland, see our city pages too:

 Practical steps during divorce

-- Think from first principles: Clarify priorities (children, finances, wellbeing) and act accordingly.
+1. Think from first principles: Clarify priorities such as children, finances and wellbeing, then act accordingly.

-- Invest in growth: Skills, fitness, learning—build confidence for the next chapter.
+3. Invest in growth: Skills, fitness and learning can rebuild confidence for the next chapter.

 Life after divorce

-- Expand your circle: Community, networks and hobbies for fresh perspective.
+• Expand your circle: Community, networks and hobbies can bring fresh perspective.

 A guide for women and mothers